-Students take required courses during the first year.
-Incoming students who have already passed a graduate-level theory or methods course with a grade of B- or better may petition the Graduate Committee for a waiver of the required course/s.
+Students typically focus on required courses during the first year, though there are also opportunities to take electives.
+Incoming students who have already passed graduate-level theory and/or methods courses with a grade of B- or better may petition the Graduate Chair for a waiver of the required course/s.
 See the section above on Waiving Required Courses.